weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 church-going.
 Her mezzo voice full and pulsing and gold brought throngs to the church every Sunday.

-"There is a green hill far away," she sang, and the puzzled, <span id="calibre_link-123" page-number="74" page-name="Page:There Is Confusion.djvu/80" page-index="80" page-quality="3" title="Page:There_Is_Confusion.djvu/80"></span>groping
-congregation turned its sea of black and brown, yellow and white faces toward her and knew a sudden peace.
+"There is a green hill far away," she sang, and the puzzled, groping congregation turned its sea of black and brown, yellow and white faces toward her and knew a sudden peace.
 Even Philip stopped his restless inner queries.